Hris21/Aim-for-the-hole/README.md

 3.6

-FallingLines method - makes the obstacles line, holds coordinates, and makes them go down the board.
+FallingLines method - makes the obstacles line, holds coordinates, and makes them fall down the board.
 Just like PlayerPosition.

 3.7